 Orthology data based on an updated algorithm that identifies orthologs spanning > 500 vertebrate species

-RefSeq release 216 is now available online, from the FTP site, and through NCBI’s new resource, Datasets.
+RefSeq release 218 is now available online and from the FTP site.
+You can access RefSeq data through NCBI Datasets.